Page Contents

 Consult with a legal or tax professional to establish if there are capital gains on the sale of a property.

 It is never easy when parents die.
 My mom died in April 2015.
-I had power of attorney and managed her care and her personal finance for 10 years before her death.
+I had power of attorney and managed her care and her personal finances for 10 years before her death.